Log Calculator (Logarithm)

 History of the logarithm

 Evidence suggests that the notion of logarithms was already present in 8th century India.
 However, the developed concept of logarithm appeared first time in the book titled Mirifici logarithmorum canonis descriptio (The construction of the marvelous canon of logarithms) printed in 1614.
-It was the result of a 20 years' research of a Scottish mathematician, John Napier, aimed to ease computation applied for his other preoccupation as an astronomer and physicist.
+It was the result of a 20 year's of research by the Scottish mathematician, John Napier, aimed to ease computation applied for his other preoccupation as an astronomer and physicist.

 Source: Havil, Julian (2014).
 John Napier.
 Life, logarithms, and legacy.
 Princeton University Press

 The first part of the book precisely explains the theory of the logarithm with its properties and application areas.
-The second part of the book illustrates the logarithm computations through ninety pages of tables.
+The second part of the book illustrates examples of logarithmic computations through ninety pages of tables.
 Napier also enunciates the limitations of his work and provides analogies, examples, warnings, reminders, and conclusions.
-Therefore the book can function as an instruction manual; however, he doesn't elaborate on the course of how the tool was created.
+Therefore the book can function as an instruction manual.
+He doesn't, however, elaborate on how the tool was created.

 The word logarithm is derived from a composition of two Greek words: logos, which refers to a ratio, and arithmos, which has the meaning number.
 Therefore, logarithms are ratio numbers; numbers which relate to ratios.